kewiha/set-fileassoc/README.md

-# Set-FileAssoc.ps1 - a script to change Windows 10 file associations
+# Set-FileAssoc.ps1 - a script to change Windows 10 and 11 file associations

 ## What?
-This script allows a user or an IT administrator to change user file associations in Windows 10.
+This script allows a user or an IT administrator to change user file associations in Windows 10 and 11.

 ## Why?
 User file associations in newer versions of Windows are normally protected from an unauthorized change, and therefore can only be set interactively through Settings app, or using a XML file pushed through GPO.